tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/historian-tampering.md

 ## Observable traces

-What historian tampering looks like in database audit logs and cross-system value consistency checks.

-Tampering with Stedin's historian data leaves several traces.
+Tampering with the historian data leaves several traces.
 First, the historian's archive logs edits to stored values: the editing user, the timestamp, and the old and new value.
-An edited value with no matching audit entry, or an audit trail with gaps, is the on-system signature.
+Depends on the product and how it is configured. *Some historians log every edit to archived data with the old and new value, the user, and a timestamp.
+Others record only administrative actions, or leave value edits untracked unless an optional audit feature is switched on.
+Where value-level auditing is off or absent, a modified reading leaves no on-system trace, and detection falls back on cross-checking against independent records.* An edited value with no matching audit entry, or an audit trail with gaps, is the on-system signature.
 The live current-value cache holds only current values, so it is no help in reconstructing an altered past.